-We are always looking for new members of the Delaware Career Compass Advisory Committee to collaborate with us on revisions to future publications and also brainstorm new ideas for the Compass.
-The committee meets once or twice per year so everyone can share information.
-If you are interested in becoming a part of the committee, please contact me at 302-761-8064 or Kristie.Manley@state.de.us.
-We encourage your contributions to the Delaware Career Compass Teacher's Guide including innovative, successful ways in which you use the Delaware Career Compass in your classroom.
+We are always looking for new members of the Delaware Career Compass Advisory Committee to collaborate with us on revisions to future publications and also to brainstorm new ideas for the Compass.
+The committee meets once per year so everyone can share information.
+If you are interested in becoming a part of the committee, please contact me at 302-761-8064 or Kristie.Manley@delaware.gov.
+We also encourage your contributions to the Delaware Career Compass Teacher's Guide including innovative, and successful ways in which you use the Delaware Career Compass in your classroom.
 Any new ideas for the Compass are welcomed!
 If you are not able to meet with us but have something to share, you can mail, email, or fax any information you would like to contribute to:

 Kristie Manley DE Department of Labor Office of Occupational & Labor Market Information Delaware Career Resource Network 19 W. Lea Blvd.
-Wilmington, DE 19802 Kristie.Manley@state.de.us Phone: 302-761-8064 Fax: 302-761-6598
+Wilmington, DE 19802 Kristie.Manley@delaware.gov Phone: (302) 761-8064 Fax: (302) 761-6598